Whom have I in heaven but You?

 You have taken hold of my right hand.

-24 With Your counsel You will guide me,
+24 With Your counsel You

 And afterward receive me to glory.